Carney complex (CNC)

 The complex of cardiac myxomas, endocrine overactivity and spotty pigmentation.

-Main features and diagnostic criteria of Carney complex.
-This table lists the most frequent features of CNC and their estimated frequency [according to references 1, 3–5, 8 and our personal observations].
+The Carney complex (CNC) was first described in 1985 by J. Aidan Carney, as the combination of myxomas, spotty pigmentation and endocrine overactivity .
+It is defined by the association of multiple endocrine neoplasia and cardiocutaneous manifestations.
+Patients previously characterized as LAMB (lentigineses, atrial myxoma, mucocutaneous myxoma, blue nevi) or NAME (nevi, atrial myxoma, myxoid neurofibroma, ephelide) could be considered as having Carney complex.
+Numerous organs may be involved in CNC and the manifestations vary greatly among patients.
+Some of them are quite specific, such as primary pigmented nodular disease (PPNAD), while others show little specificity, such as thyroid nodes or blue nevi.
+It is generally assumed that a patient presenting with two or more of the manifestations listed in Table 1 would be diagnosed as having Carney complex.
+This table lists the most frequent features of CNC and their estimated frequency [according to references [1, 3–5, 8] and our personal observations].
 The incidence of each manifestation depends on its presentation and might not reflect true prevalence.
-For instance, according to autopsy studies PPNAD is a constant feature in CNC patients , however, reports of Cushing syndrome in the literature indicate that only 25 to 45 % of CNC patients have PPNAD and our personnal experience suggests that about 60 % of CNC patients systematically investigated have PPNAD.
-It has been established that at least two of these manifestations (except ovrian cyst) need to be present to confirm the diagnosis of CNC.
+For instance, according to autopsy studies PPNAD is a constant feature in CNC patients , however, reports of Cushing syndrome in the literature indicate that only 25 to 45 % of CNC patients have PPNAD.
+It has been established that at least two of these manifestations need to be present to confirm the diagnosis of CNC.
 If the patient has a germline PRKAR1A mutation and/or a first-degree relative affected by CNC, a single manifestation is sufficient for the diagnosis.

 The manifestations of CNC can be numerous and vary between patients.
 Even in the same kindred, phenotypic variability can be observed.
 The estimated frequencies of these manifestations are listed in Table 1.
 Endocrine, dermatologic and cardiac anomalies are the main manifestations of the disease.